-Another trick is to remove the skins of each chickpea.
+Another trick for the smoothest hummus is to remove the skins of each chickpea.
 We’ve done it.
-For one can of chickpeas, you’re looking at about ten minutes.
-We really didn’t want to add the extra time to our hummus, but just to make sure, we tried it both ways — skinless chickpeas and chickpeas right out of the can.
+For one can of chickpeas, you’re looking at about ten minutes to remove all the skins.
+We really didn’t want to add the extra time to our hummus recipe below, but just to make sure, we tried it both ways — skinless chickpeas and chickpeas right out of the can.

 In the photo below, the spoon of hummus on the left used skinless chickpeas.
 The right came from chickpeas straight out the can.

 You can see, even from this photo that the skinless chickpeas made for a slightly smoother hummus, but in our opinion it really wasn’t enough of a difference to warrant ten minutes of skinning chickpeas.

 Did you know it’s easy to cook dried chickpeas?
 You can use canned or home-cooked chickpeas for this hummus recipe.
 To see how we cook dried chickpeas, see our simple tutorial here.
 We have included three methods including how to do it in a slow cooker.

 What Our Readers Are Saying

 If you don’t believe that our recipe helps you achieve perfect hummus at home, take a look at what our readers are saying about the recipe!
 More reviews are in the comments section below.